mhdr/sc-widgets/ScArc.md

 # ScArc
-This components create an arc inscribed inside a rectangle area.
+This components create an arc inscribed inside a rectangle area.<br />
 The arc can be build starting from any angle and the length of the arc will be defined through a sweep angle value.
 All the angle can be positive or negative and you can decide the filling area methods by many options.
 An important feature of this component is the possibility to use the <code>wrap_content</code> for define the layout response.